mickambar19/authorizer/README.md

 ## Unit tests

-We have only covered the usecases as it is the part that contains the business rules.
+Usecases are the only parts that were fully tested as it is the part that contains the business rules.

+Libraries used: Gomock & testify

+Gomock was used to create the corresponding mocks for the interfaces used

+Testify was used for more readable assertions

 1. Generate the mock files that will help us out with the tests